b install

 Examples

-If a b.yaml file is present, this command will install all the binaries listed in it.
+If a b.yaml file is present, this command will install all binaries and sync all env files listed in it.

 Install a specific binary